Infineon/micropython/docs/psoc6/installation.rst

 The evaluation PSoC6™ boards include an integrated hardware programmer tool using `KitProg <https://www.infineon.com/cms/en/design-support/tools/programming-testing/psoc-programming-solutions/#collapse-703c72c0-50f2-11ec-9758-005056945905-3>`_ firmware.
 Some older boards may come pre-flashed with KitProg version 2.
 For the MicroPython PSoC6™ port, KitProg version 3 is required, and the setup process will fail if version 2 is used.

-By default, ``device-setup`` automatically updates the flasher firmware, ensuring compatibility with the rest of the flashing tools.
+In case of failure during ``device-setup``, the option ``--kitprog-fw-update`` can be added to the command.
-If you want to skip the KitProg firmware update step, you can use the flag ``-s`` or ``--skip-fw-update`` during the ``device-setup`` process.
+This will update the KitProg firmware to version 3 before flashing the MicroPython firmware.

 .. code-block:: bash

-    $ python mpy-psoc6.py device-setup -s
+    $ python mpy-psoc6.py device-setup --kitprog-fw-update

 Direct binary flashing
 ----------------------